Nicola D'Ascenzo

 Nicola D'Ascenzo (September 25, 1871, Torricella Peligna, Italy – April 13, 1954, Philadelphia, Pennsylvania) was an Italian-born American stained glass designer, painter and instructor.

-He is best known for creating stained glass windows for the Washington Memorial Chapel in Valley Forge, Pennsylvania; the Nipper Building in Camden, New Jersey; the Loyola Alumni Chapel of Our Lady at Loyola University Maryland; the Folger Shakespeare Library and Washington National Cathedral, both in Washington, D.C.
+D'Ascenzo Studios created stained glass windows for hundreds of buildings, notably, Washington Memorial Chapel in Valley Forge, Pennsylvania; Princeton University Chapel; Dwight Memorial Chapel at Yale University; Riverside Church in New York City; Loyola Alumni Chapel of Our Lady at Loyola University Maryland; and Folger Shakespeare Library and Washington National Cathedral, and the Pan American Union in Washington, D.C.
+The studio created stained glass windows, along with mosaics that covered the interior of the sanctuary, dome, and facade of Rodeph Shalom Synagogue in Philadelphia, Pennsylvania.

+In 1916, the studio created four 14-foot-diameter roundel windows of His Master's Voice, the logo of the Victor Talking Machine Company, for the tower of the Victor Building in Camden, New Jersey.
+The four roundels were replaced by replicas in 2003; the originals are now in museums.

 Biography

-He was born in Torricella Peligna, Italy, into a family of artists, metalworkers and armor makers.
+D'Ascenzo was born in Torricella Peligna, Italy, into a family of artists, metalworkers and armor makers.
 His immediate family emigrated to the United States in 1882, and settled in Philadelphia, Pennsylvania.
 Working as a mural painter while in his teens, he attended night classes at the Pennsylvania Academy of the Fine Arts.
 He attended and then taught at the Pennsylvania Museum School, where he met his wife, fellow instructor Myrtle Dell Goodwin (1864–1954).
 They married in 1894, and moved to Italy, where he studied at the Scuola Libera in Rome.
 The couple returned to Philadelphia in 1896, where he worked as a portrait painter and opened D'Ascenzo Studios, initially an interior decorating firm.

 D'Ascenzo Studios created Art Nouveau interiors (and later stained glass facades) for Horn & Hardart restaurants, a chain of about fifty automats that began in Philadelphia in 1902.
 The company's flagship restaurant in New York City (1912) was on Broadway at Times Square.